Get A Quote

 MC Cable Benefits

 MC cable has been a popular option for a wide range of commercial, residential and industrial applications, especially those that are looking for all-in-one, cost-effective options.
-Some of the key benefits of MC cable include the following:
+Some of the MC cable advantages include the following:

 • Protection: The aluminum sheath of an MC cable provides excellent strength and protection.
 Unlike non-metallic alternatives, MC cables provide added protection against piercing and shearing forces.
 While ill-placed nails or screws can still damage the armor, the interior coatings can protect the interior wiring from most environmental conditions.